CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 ### Java Runtime Environment (JRE) ###
 Because CIS-CAT Pro Dashboard is a java-based application, a compatible java runtime environment (JRE) is required.
 OpenJDK versions are also supported.

-Java versions 8 through 11 are officially supported by CIS-CAT Pro Dashboard v2.0.0+.
-For prior versions of Dashboard, only Java 8.250 and below is supported.
+Stable versions of JRE, JDK, or openJDK versions 8 and 11 are officially supported by CIS-CAT Pro Dashboard. **Versions of Dashboard prior to v2.0.0 only work with Java 8.250 and below.**

 1. Verify presence of a Java Runtime Environment (see [Component Installation](https://cis-cat-pro-dashboard.readthedocs.io/en/latest/source/Dashboard%20Deployment%20Guide%20for%20Linux/#introduction))